matthew-tfs/mjcb.io/content/blog/00032-gentoo-linux-on-the-thinkpad-t470.md

 ### SD Card Reader ###

-The SD Card Reader requires a few modules to be enabled in order to function, along with basic USB 3.0 support that should be already included in the Kernel configuration:
+The SD Card Reader requires a few modules to be enabled to function, along with basic USB 3.0 support that should be already included in the Kernel configuration:

 ```console
     Device Drivers  --->